CYBERSECURE CODER (CSC) Training Course

 The Secure Coding Landscape

-14 HoursThis course provides an introduction to common security concepts, offering an overview of the nature of vulnerabilities that can affect software regardless of the programming languages or platforms used.
-It explains how to manage the risks associated with software security across different phases of the development lifecycle.
-While avoiding deep technical details, it highlights some of the most significant and pressing vulnerabilities in various software development technologies and discusses the challenges of security testing.
-Additionally, it introduces techniques and tools that can be applied to identify any existing issues in code.
+14 HoursThis course introduces fundamental security concepts, provides an overview of the nature of vulnerabilities across different programming languages and platforms, and explains how to manage software security risks throughout the various phases of the software development lifecycle.
+Without delving too deeply into technical details, it highlights some of the most critical and pressing vulnerabilities found in diverse software development technologies.
+Additionally, it presents the challenges associated with security testing, along with practical techniques and tools that can be applied to identify existing issues within code.

 Participants attending this course will

-- Learn about web vulnerabilities on both the server and client sides.
+- Understand web vulnerabilities on both the server and client sides

 Audience